stellashania/scan-and-dine/README.md

 ## About Scan and Dine

-The Scan and Dine web app project is a university group project for the Web Programming course.
+The Scan and Dine web app project is a university group project for the Web Programming and Entrepreneurship course.
 Scan and Dine is a web app for restaurants that include both the admin and customer app.
 The app aims to reduce waiting time, minimize physical interaction during the pandemic, and allows customers to have a pleasant dining experience.
 Customers can reserve a table, view the restaurant's menu, place an order, and pay their bill through the web app, while admins can manage the reservations menu, and orders from the customers.

 ## Features